We will begin accepting applications for the 2018-2019 Application Cycle in July 2018 through OTCAS!

 - Abnormal Psychology, 3 credits: An abnormal psychology or a psychopathology course fulfills this requirement.

 - Human Anatomy and Physiology, 8 credits: Human Anatomy and Physiology I and II or individual courses of Human Anatomy and Human Physiology with a lab in each.
+These courses cannot also fulfill the Upper-level Life Science requirement.

 - Each prerequisite course is separate and applicants can not use a course for more than one requirement. (for example Human Anatomy and Physiology 1 cannot be used for both the Human Anatomy and Physiology requirement and the Upper Level Science requirement).
 Individual courses are needed for each prerequisite.